Kenny Barron Voicing Tutorial

-The voicings is made up of two perfect 5th intervals in each hand, separated by a minor 2nd interval in between.
-The perfect 5th intervals give the voicing it’s open, spacious sound and the minor second interval add a touch of tension and dissonance.
+The voicing is made up of two perfect 5th intervals in each hand, separated by a minor 2nd interval in between.
+The perfect 5th intervals give the voicing its spacious sound and the minor second interval adds a touch of tension and dissonance.

 How To Build The Kenny Barron Voicing

 From bottom to top, the voicing is made up of the following scale degrees:

 - Left Hand: Root (1) — 5 — 9

 - Right Hand: b3 — b7 — 11

 Memorising this formula will allow you to build the chord in all 12 minor keys.
 Notice that the top scale degree of the voicing is the 11th so when you’re reading lead sheets, look out for minor chords with the 11th in the melody.

 Download the Kenny Barron voicing in all 12 keys.
 This resource contains both the major and minor variations of this very useful chord voicing: